 In 1991, Sue joined Quintiles as the Global Project Director leading the development of a reversible inhibitor of monoamine oxidase A (RIMA) towards an NDA in panic disorder and social phobia with line extension outside USA.
 From there, Sue pursued a career in the Clinical Research Organisation (CRO) industry that spanned 25 years.
 Subsequently she worked for the top CROs PPD, PRA, Premier Research and inVentiv Health; expanding her remit to encompass additional functions and geographic regions.
 At Compass Pathways, Sue has combined her scientific experience with her trial execution expertise to lead the clinical trials programme.

-My goal is to work on a mission-driven, early-stage venture with like-minded people with global reach.
-The mission of COMPASS aligns perfectly with my belief in innovative outcome-based healthcare delivery models, in a disease area like psychiatry with significant unmet medical need.
-The team is high-powered, and I'm excited to join forces on the journey to provide new alternatives to debilitating diseases like advanced depression worldwide.
+My goal is to work on a mission-driven early-stage venture with like-minded people.
+The mission of COMPASS aligns perfectly with my belief in innovative outcome-based healthcare delivery models, in a therapeutic area with significant unmet medical need.
+I'm excited to be, together with the whole COMPASS team, on the journey to provide new alternatives to mental health disorders like treatment-resistant depression worldwide.

-Before BCG, John graduated from the Massachusetts Institute of Technology (MIT) with bachelors in mechanical engineering and economics with distinction, and the University of Cambridge with a masters in Energy Technologies with distinction.
-He is an avid traveler and calls both sides of the Atlantic home.
+Before BCG, John graduated from the Massachusetts Institute of Technology (MIT) with bachelors in mechanical engineering and economics with distinction and the University of Cambridge with a masters in Energy Technologies with distinction.
+An avid traveller, he calls both sides of the Atlantic home.